Seneca-CDOT/bigbluebutton/README.md

   * Small group collaboration
   * On-line classes

 BigBlueButton runs on a Ubuntu 16.04 64-bit server.
-If you follow the [installation instructions](http://docs.bigbluebutton.org/install/install.html), we gaurantee you will have BigBlueButton installed and running within 30 minutes (or your money back :-) ).
+If you follow the [installation instructions](http://docs.bigbluebutton.org/install/install.html), we guarantee you will have BigBlueButton installed and running within 30 minutes (or your money back :-) ).

 For full technical documentation BigBlueButton -- including architecture, features, API, and GreenLight (the default front-end) -- see [http://docs.bigbluebutton.org/](http://docs.bigbluebutton.org/).